RuanCampello/noteworthy/README.md

 ## Backend Architecture

-Noteworthy's backend is built with Next.js server actions, Neon, and Drizle:
+The backend for Noteworthy has been rewritten in Rust and is now served via a service called [Ink](/services/ink/README.md), using the Axum framework.

-- **Next.js Server Actions**: Server-side logic is handled using Next.js server actions, providing efficient and scalable backend functionality.
+- **Axum**: A web framework for building fast, reliable, and scalable APIs in Rust.
+It powers all API interactions in Noteworthy.
-- **Neon**: A serverless PostgreSQL database, Neon offers a powerful and flexible data storage solution for Noteworthy's backend operations.
+- **SQLx**: A safe, asynchronous SQL toolkit and ORM layer used to interact with the self-hosted PostgreSQL database.
-- **Drizzle**: Drizzle serves as the ORM (Object-Relational Mapping) layer, providing fast and efficient database interactions while ensuring data integrity and security.
+- **Authentication**: JWT-based authentication is now handled in Rust using jsonwebtoken for token management and bcrypt for secure password hashing.

-Forms across Noteworthy, including those for authentication and other user interactions, are validated using Zod, providing robust validation and ensuring data integrity.
+Forms across Noteworthy, including those for authentication and other user interactions, are validated using Zod on client-side, providing robust validation and ensuring data integrity.

 Additionally, users' profile images are stored on Cloudflare R2, offering a secure and scalable solution for image storage.